lonelyneutrin0/Protein-Structure-Prediction/README.md

 This version of the algorithm works and produces similar results to the paper.
 One issue to fix in the next version is the energy difference sometimes causes `OverFlowError`.
 ## v1.2
 This version of the algorithm solves the abovementioned `OverFlowError`.
 The algorithm is now O(`ml`*`n`), where `ml` is the markov chain length and `n` is the number of iterations.
 For artificial proteins, the markov chain length is set to 50000.
 For real proteins, it's set to `100000`.
 The number of iterations depends on the initial and final temperature, as well as the cooling coefficient.
+## v1.3
+The file `src_np.py` utilizing NumPy delivers results within ~0.5 energy units of the values in the research paper for fibonacci artificial proteins of size 13, 21, and 55, although not consistently.
+Further versions will aim to improve the frequency of accurate modeling. v1.4  will contain a PyTorch implementation.
+This will make it easier to upgrade to better hardware in the future, allowing for GPU parallelization.
+Using PyTorch will also allow for the implementation of machine learning algorithms.